Harthill Eastfield & Greenrigg Children's Gala Day

 The front cover of the Gala Day Programme is always a winning design given the annual competition to design this.
 A local primary school pupil designed the 2024 Programme cover (pictured above).

-The grant also meant that the team of committed volunteers could deliver a free gala day programme to every household in Harthill, Eastfield and Greenrigg.
+The award in 2024 also meant that the team of committed volunteers could deliver a free gala day programme to every household in Harthill, Eastfield and Greenrigg.
 This covered approximately 1,800 households and was well-received by the community.

 A member of the Gala Day Committee said: